kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 2. If a daemon thread in Java creates another thread, that child thread will `_____`.
 -   inherit the daemon status of its parent thread
 3. Why would you use daemon threads to handle continuous background tasks?
+-   The daemon thread will not prevent the program from terminating when the main thread is finished.
+4. Why can it be risky to use a daemon thread to perform a task that involves writing data to a log file?
+- -   The log file could be corrupted.
+- A daemon thread will be abruptly terminated when the main thread finishes.
+If that occurs during a write operation the file could be corrupted.
+5. Which method must you include when defining a class that implements the Runnable interface?
+-   void run()
+6.

 ## Data Race
 ### Problem occurs when